CPOMS Safeguarding Software: What Teachers Should Know

 CPOMS records are typically retained throughout a learner's school career and may be kept for several years after they leave, depending on the severity of incidents and local authority guidance.
 Serious child protection records are often retained until the learner reaches age 25.
 Schools must balance safeguarding needs with data protection requirements when determining retention periods.

-Parents generally have the right to request their child's records under data protection legislation, but schools may withhold information if disclosure could cause harm to the child or others.
-The decision typically involves the designated safeguarding lead and may require consultation with local authority safeguarding teams.
-Schools must balance transparency with child protection priorities.
+Parents usually have the right to ask for their child's records under data protection legislation.
+However, schools may withhold information if sharing it could harm the child or other people.
+The designated safeguarding lead is normally involved in this decision and may need to consult local authority safeguarding teams.
+Schools must balance openness with child protection priorities.

 These peer-reviewed studies provide the research foundation for the strategies discussed in this article: